koopa1338/rsize/README.md

-# RSize
+# rsize
-`rsize` is a little command line utillity to resize jpg and pngs.
-Mainly I use this to resize wallpapers to 1080p.
+`rsize` is a little command line utillity to resize jpg and pngs concurrently.
+Used threads can be specified, see usage.

 ## Usage
 ```sh